-Reporting Bullying
+Reporting Bullving

 School employees, substitutes or volunteers are expected to intervene to prevent learner bullying, appropriately discipline the perpetrator, assist the victim, and report the incident to the building Directors or designee for further investigation and action.
 Any school employee, substitute or volunteer who witnesses or has firsthand knowledge of bullying of a learner must report the incident to the building Directors or designee as soon as possible, but no later than two school days after the incident.
+Bullying can also be reported to bullyingreport@roe4.org.